pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_regex.md

 ## Todos triggered

-- (todo) Support this node type in isFree: NewExpression
+- (todo) do we want to support ObjectExpression as expression statement in free loops?

 ## Globals